xItzDiamondx/Chrome-Extension-Template/Instructions.md

 Phew!
 That was a lot of programming!
 I encourage you to get a drink of water now.

 Now, open a new tab in Chrome and type "***chrome://extensions***" Then in the top right corner of the page, click Developer Mode.
 If you can't turn it so it's on, you are in a account that is managed.
 If you fail to turn it on, I am very sorry, but you cannot participate in this tutorial.
+Once you turn it on, click **LOAD UNPACKED** Then open the manifest.json from wherever you saved it in.

+Congratulations!
+You have created your first Chrome Extension.
+It won't show a photo since we didn't include a image.
+A generic icon will be the image because we didn't give it one.

+Even though we have the extension installed, it can not do anything because we haven't given it any sort of instruction yet.